QLiMBer/AI-lightning-detector/README.md

 - Editable install (for local changes):
   - `uv pip install --prefix .venv -e .`
 - Put one or more `.mp4` files into `videos/`
-- Run a minimal scan (defaults tuned for common cases):
+- Run a minimal scan (pinned to a working model revision for stability right now):
-  - `lightning-detector scan`
+  - `lightning-detector scan --model-revision a8dd5db4715809f904dbf39c2a98a6112033f0f1`
   - Common tweaks:
     - Increase coverage: `--fps 3`
     - Control runtime/VRAM on long clips: `--packing 3 --max-slice-nums 2`